Summer Financial Info

 Supplemental Educational Opportunity Grant (SEOG) funds may be used for study abroad provided the student meets all federal requirements.

 Pell Grants may be used for study abroad provided the student meets all federal requirements.
+Pell Grant recipients may be eligible for the Gilman International Scholarship program.

 National SMART Grants and Academic Competitiveness Grants (ACC) may be used for study abroad provided the student meets all federal requirements.